 Alberta’s Employment Standards Code and Regulation are the laws that define the rights and responsibilities of employers and employees for fair treatment.
 The Code sets out rules for how long you can work without a break, how soon you must be paid for the work you have done, general holidays and time off work for vacations and leaves, and ending your employment, among other things.
 The Regulation sets out minimum wage rules and exceptions to the Code that apply to managers (e.g., hours of work and overtime), camp counsellors (e.g., hours of work, overtime and statutory holidays), and some other groups.
 These rules set out the minimum that you are entitled to, but your employer may set policies that give you more than that minimum.
-For a summary of these rules, read the Employment Standards Guide.
+For a summary of these rules, read the Employment Standards Guide and its updates.

 Note that the Employment Standards do not define full-time, part-time or casual (e.g., on-call or relief work) employment.
 Statistics Canada defines full-time employment as a commitment of 30 or more hours of regularly scheduled employment per week and part-time employment as less than that.
 Casual employment involves irregular hours that are not the same from week to week and no guarantee of a minimum number of hours.